Emma Reynolds: Later career and defeat (2015–2019)

-Post-parliamentary career
+Career outside Parliament (2019–2024)

+Has never had an occupation outside of politics or lobbying in a political environment.
 Following her departure from parliament in 2019, Reynolds was appointed as Managing Director of Public Affairs, Policy & Research at TheCityUK, a special interest group lobbying the UK Government on behalf of the financial sector.
 While working for TheCityUK, Reynolds lobbied the UK government to avoid placing China in the strictest category of rules for the registering foreign influence, but denied representing Chinese businesses or the Chinese government.

 Return to Parliament

+Election and junior ministerial career (2024–2025)

 On 19 November 2022, Reynolds was selected to be the Labour Party's Parliamentary candidate for Wycombe at the 2024 general election.

 At the election, Reynolds was elected with a majority of 4,591 over the incumbent MP, former Conservative minister Steve Baker.
+Reynolds became the first Labour MP for Wycombe since 1951.

+On 9 July 2024, Reynolds joined the government frontbench as Parliamentary Under-Secretary of State for Pensions and Parliamentary Secretary for the Treasury under Keir Starmer.
+On 14 January 2025, she was appointed Economic Secretary to the Treasury, following the resignation of Tulip Siddiq.

+Environment Secretary (2025–2026)

+Reynolds attending cabinet in March 2026.

-She became the first Labour MP elected for the Wycombe constituency since 1950 as well as becoming the first female Labour MP for the constituency.
-In the 2025 cabinet reshuffle she was appointed Secretary of State for Environment, Food and Rural Affairs and was appointed to the Privy Council.
+In the 2025 cabinet reshuffle, Reynolds was appointed Secretary of State for Environment, Food and Rural Affairs.

+In December 2025, Reynolds announced the government's updated animal welfare strategy, including a ban on trail hunting, snare traps, and puppy farming, phaseout of farrowing crates for pigs and colony cages for egg-laying hens, and new humane slaughter standards for pigs and fish.

+Chief Secretary to the Treasury (2026–present)

+On 20 July 2026, Reynolds was appointed Chief Secretary to the Treasury by Andy Burnham.